 The amount of aspirin in this medication may not be enough to prevent heart attack.
 If you need aspirin to prevent heart attack, consult your doctor or pharmacist for more information.

 This drug contains aspirin.
-Children and teenagers should not take aspirin if they have chickenpox, flu, or any undiagnosed illness or if they have recently received a vaccine.
+Children and teenagers younger than 18 should not take aspirin if they have chickenpox, flu, or any undiagnosed illness or if they have recently received a vaccine.
 In these cases, taking aspirin increases the risk of Reye's syndrome, a rare but serious illness.

 Aspirin is not recommended for use during pregnancy.
 This medication should be used only when clearly needed during the first 6 months of pregnancy.
 Do not use this medication during the last 3 months of pregnancy because of possible harm to the unborn baby or problems during delivery.
 Discuss the risks and benefits with your doctor.